Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Physical noise model

 While all qubits in the entangling zone are affected by laser pulses, we model correlated errors only between pairs of proximate qubits.
 This is realistic due to good spatial isolation, and thus there is good interaction isolation of distinct pairs of qubits participating in gates.
 Thus, the architectural choices ensure that correlated errors remain predominantly local, justifying our pairwise correlation model.
 While some residual correlations may exist beyond nearest neighbors, this pairwise correlation model captures the dominant error mechanisms while remaining computationally tractable for large-scale simulations.

 \paragraph{Qubit transport.} As described above, neutral atom qubits must be moved to position target pairs for two-qubit gates.
 Each transport operation introduces its own error and carries a risk of atom loss from the optical trap.
-We model transport errors using a biased single-qubit Pauli channel followed by a Y-error channel representing the associated loss errors (see main text \ref{sec:hardware_noise_model} for justification of the Y-error approximation).
+We model transport errors using a biased single-qubit Pauli channel followed by a $Y$-error channel representing the associated loss errors (see main text \ref{sec:hardware_noise_model} for justification of the $Y$-error approximation).

 \paragraph{Readout.} We flip each measurement with a probability $p_{\text{readout}}$.